 The ANALYZE command gathers statistics about tables and indices and stores the collected information in internal tables of the database where the query optimizer can access the information and use it to help make better query planning choices.
 If no arguments are given, all attached databases are analyzed.
 If a schema name is given as the argument, then all tables and indices in that one database are analyzed.
 If the argument is a table name, then only that table and the indices associated with that table are analyzed.
 If the argument is an index name, then only that one index is analyzed.

 The default implementation stores all statistics in a single table named "sqlite_stat1".
-If SQLite is compiled with the SQLITE_ENABLE_STAT3 option and without the SQLITE_ENABLE_STAT4 option, then additional histogram data is collected and stored in sqlite_stat3.
 If SQLite is compiled with the SQLITE_ENABLE_STAT4 option, then additional histogram data is collected and stored in sqlite_stat4.
-Older versions of SQLite would make use of the sqlite_stat2 table when compiled with SQLITE_ENABLE_STAT2 but all recent versions of SQLite ignore the sqlite_stat2 table.
+Older versions of SQLite would make use of the sqlite_stat2 table or sqlite_stat3 table when compiled with SQLITE_ENABLE_STAT2 or SQLITE_ENABLE_STAT3, but all recent versions of SQLite ignore the sqlite_stat2 and sqlite_stat3 tables.
 Future enhancements may create additional internal tables with the same name pattern except with final digit larger than "4".
 All of these tables are collectively referred to as "statistics tables".

 Statistics gathered by ANALYZE are not automatically updated as the content of the database changes.
 If the content of the database changes significantly, or if the database schema changes, then one should consider rerunning the ANALYZE command in order to update the statistics.